The *chase sapphire preferred* just rolled out the biggest, limited-time offer we've ever seen: bonus_miles_full

 Credit score range table

-From our own experience, accounts from readers, and historical data from creditcards.com, anyone with a credit score below 700 will generally have a harder time getting approved for a Chase Sapphire card.
+Based on our experience, reader accounts, and historical data from creditcards.com, anyone with a credit score below 700 will generally have a harder time getting approved for a Chase Sapphire card.

 But this isn't a hard-and-fast rule.
 There are certainly exceptions, especially if you have a history with Chase.
-But your best bet for getting approved is having what the bank deems “good” to “excellent” credit.
-If your credit score is below 680, your odds of getting approved aren't great.
+But your best bet for getting approved is to have what the bank considers “good” to “excellent” credit.
+If your credit score is below 680, your chances of approval aren't great.

 Read more: What Credit Score Do You Need for the Chase Sapphire Preferred?